Running a digital marketing agency, the one question we are frequently asked is:

 A word of caution with other channels.
 While you can certainly use this approach, balance it with other KPIs (key performance indicators) like reach and impressions within your target audience for awareness.
 Facebook ads can send upwards of a 30% lift in conversions in other channels so it won’t receive all the credit it should.

-Hope this has helped you answer the question of how much you should spend on Google Adwords and arrive at a monthly budget.
+Hope this has helped you answer the question of how much you should spend on Google Ads and arrive at a monthly budget.
 Please leave me any comments or feedback below.